-Mummy had packed suits and ties for us, which we had laughed about, but now wore to make the right impression.
+Mummy had packed suits and ties for us, which we had laughed about.
+We wanted to make the right impression.
 Jack was trying to get his hair to behave.
 Our Taxi Driver baldies had grown out about an inch.

 “Forget that, let’s go.”
-I had made coffee in the room and we took the expensive Beverly-Wilshire porcelain with us.
-A cab out front knew where to go at MGM’s studios in Culver City, which we renamed Vulgar City, from our New York entitled point of view.
+I had made coffee in the room.
+We took the expensive Beverly-Wilshire porcelain with us.
+A cab out front knew where to go at MGM’s studios in Culver City.
+We renamed it Vulgar City, from our New York entitled point of view.

 Two teenagers with a film attracted scant attention at the corporate offices.
 A junior executive came out to take the package.
 Except we had to deliver it to UA, so we told him he could only look at it today.

 “Where are you boys from?” he remarked sarcastically.

 That got his attention.
 “You mean he’s your granddad?”